Sustainable Gaps

 PMI-trained reviewers should see a clear path from scope condition to owner, constraint, risk, decision, and closeout record.

-Six Sigma and Lean-trained reviewers should see how SG separates observed work from assumed work, then identifies where variation, delay, or rework enters the route.
+Six Sigma and Lean-trained reviewers should see how SG separates observed work from assumed work, then identifies where variation, delay, or rework enters the path.

 Sprint-trained reviewers should see a review cadence, a defined backlog of operating issues, and a way to test whether each corrective action changed the work.